Battleroid/nginx-rtmp-stream/README.md

 rtmp://localhost:1935/livecoding/name` will give the output of the Livecoding stream.

+### Notes

 Obviously if you do not want to use a service simply turn off its block (`live on` to `live off`) and also remove the ffmpeg command within `application all …` if it has one.

 Do the same for the recording of videos; if you don't need that just remove the mount and turn off the recorder altogether (`record all` to `record off`).

+You may need to change the ingest URLs in `nginx.conf`; Be sure to double check if the ingest URLs are different and need to be changed before moving on.